 About Submarine Channel

 Watch the Titles! is a Submarine Channel project.
 Submarine Channel is an Emmy-winning interactive production studio based in Amsterdam.

-We produce and create interactive documentaries, motion comics, virtual reality, and web series.
-We also host a series of 200+ video portraits about pioneering creatives (motion designers, animators, VFX artists, filmmakers, and designers) from all over the world.
-All projects can be viewed on our channel for free.
+Submarine Channel creates web documentaries, interactive graphic novels and virtual reality.
+We also host a series of 200+ video portraits of pioneering creatives (motion designers, animators, VFX artists, filmmakers, and designers) from all over the world.